'A Strange Loop' earns a leading 11 Tony Award nominations

 Two of the best play nominees are about economics — “Skeleton Crew,” Dominique Morisseau’s play about blue-collar job insecurity in a Detroit auto stamping plant in 2008, and “The Lehman Trilogy,” Stefano Massini’s play spanning 150 years about what led to the collapse of financial giant Lehman Brothers.

-There's also “Clyde’s,” Nottage’s play about a group of ex-cons trying to restart their lives at a truck stop diner, and “Hangmen,” Martin McDonagh’s look at an executioner-turned-pub owner forced to grapple with his past when capital punishment is made illegal in the United Kingdom.
-"The Minutes,” Tracey Letts’ depiction of a small-town city council meeting that exposes backstabbing, greed and the larger delusions in American history, also earned a best play nod.
+There's also “Clyde’s,” Nottage’s play about a group of ex-cons trying to restart their lives at a truck stop diner, and "The Minutes,” Tracey Letts’ depiction of a small-town city council meeting that exposes backstabbing, greed and the larger delusions in American history.
+“Hangmen,” Martin McDonagh’s look at an executioner-turned-pub owner forced to grapple with his past when capital punishment is made illegal in the United Kingdom, also earned a best play nod.

+One of its actors is Alfie Allen, making his Broadway debut and who got nominated as a featured actor.
+“I’m out having some pancakes, and I am having a lovely morning,” he said.
+The “Hangmen” ensemble has been welcoming, he said, like a family: “Everybody was just so supportive of each other, and I’m still pinching myself a little bit.
+It’s amazing.”

 There were four musical revivals during the season, but only three got nominations: “The Music Man” which celebrates America’s soul with a traveling con man in a small Iowa town starring Hugh Jackman and Sutton Foster, who each have two Tonys and were each nominated this time as well.

+Brown noted the amazing amount of Black playwrights represented this season and wanted to acknowledge another Black woman in her category: Lileana Blain-Cruz, who was nominated for directing a revival of “The Skin of Our Teeth.”

+“I’d love to see more Black female directors get opportunities to direct on Broadway, more people of color sharing stories and just for it to continue to expand,” she said, on her way to celebrate with her mother.

 The season — with a whopping 34 new productions — represents a full return to theaters after nearly two years of a pandemic-mandated shutdown.
-It is also notable for a wave of plays by Black playwrights, reflecting the impact on Broadway of the global conversation about race following the killing of George Floyd in 2020.
+Many nominees talked about how they had worried theater might never return.

+“I’m just so grateful, and also just so happy that Broadway is alive and well,” said Jennifer Simard, nominated for “Company.”
+“Because there was a minute there when I wasn’t sure we’d be back after the pandemic.
+So I am so grateful.”

 Neither Matthew Broderick nor his wife Sarah Jessica Parker earned nominations for a revival of “Plaza Suite,” but Patti LuPone got one for “Company” and so did LaChanze for “Trouble in Mind.”
 Ruth Negga earned a nomination for “Macbeth,” but her co-star Daniel Craig came up empty.
-Tony-winner Phylicia Rashad got her first nomination in 17 years with “Skeleton Crew.”
+Tony-winner Phylicia Rashad got her first nomination in more than 15 years with “Skeleton Crew” and “Saturday Night Live” veteran Rachel Dratch earned a Tony nod in the feminist farce “POTUS.”
+One eye-raising decision was not to hand Katrina Lenk a nod for her work in “Company.”

-The musical “Mrs. Doubtfire” earned only one nod, for Rob McClure, stepping into the Robin Williams role of an actor who poses as his children’s portly, Scottish nanny in order to spend time with them after a divorce.

 Joining Spivey, Jackman and McClure in the best actor in a musical category are Crystal for “Mr. Saturday Night” and Myles Frost, whose King of Pop in “MJ” was a moonwalking triumph.
 The best actor in a play category is dominated by the three leads in “The Lehman Trilogy” — Simon Russell Beale, Adam Godley and Adrian Lester.
-The rest are Morse, Sam Rockwell from “American Buffalo,” Ruben Santiago-Hudson in “Lackawanna Blues” and David Threlfall from “Hangmen.”
+The rest are Morse, Rockwell, Ruben Santiago-Hudson in “Lackawanna Blues” and David Threlfall from “Hangmen.”

-The eligibility cutoff date for the 2021-2022 season was delayed to May 4 after several Broadway shows had to cancel performances due to COVID-19 cases reported among cast and crew.

 The Tony Awards will be held at Radio City Music Hall on June 12.
 The ceremony will air live on CBS and Paramount+ starting at 8 p.m.
 ET.
 Film and stage star Ariana DeBose will host.